 - Trope Codifier: Helped popularize string Jazz and made the guitar a prominent Jazz instrument.
 Also the codifier for handicapped musicians.

 - Django makes a cameo appearance in Martin Scorsese's 2011 film Hugo.

 - The Woody Allen film Sweet and Lowdown is about an American guitarist who's obsessed with Django.

-- In the film Chocolat, Johnny Depp's character— a wandering Gypsy musician— is first introduced playing Django's 'Minor Swing'.
+- In the film Chocolat, Johnny Depp's character— a wandering Roma musician— is first introduced playing Django's 'Minor Swing'.